sharife/goldenthread-v2/site/content/productions/vintage-screenings.md

           of collaboration among three playwrights: Hal Gelb, best known for his work on Dario Fo’s We Won’t Pay!
-We Won’t Pay! and Ghazi Rabihavi’s Stoning, Janaki Ranpura, long time contributor to Shadow Lights Theatre Company, and Torange Yeghiazarian, founder & artistic director of Golden Thread Productions.
+We Won’t Pay! and Ghazi Rabihavi’s Stoning, Janaki Ranpura, long time contributor to Shadow Lights Theatre Company who also designed and directed the puppets, and Torange Yeghiazarian, founder & artistic director of Golden Thread Productions.
 Original music is composed by Johaness Mager, Musical Director, composer, and Band Leader for Make\*A\*Circus from 1996 to 2002.
 Lisa Tateosian, dance choreographer, is a member of Khadra International Dance Theatre and Ballet Afsaneh, she has performed with Dance Brigade, CHODERA/dance, and Asian American Dance Performances.

           Featuring Sofia Ahmad, Vida Ghahremani, Lenny Moors\*, Andoni Panici, Lisa Tateosian, William Todd Tressler\*, Kris Welch